prb28/m68k-instructions-documentation/divs_divu.md

 |-|*|*|*|0|

 The X-bit is not affected by a division.
 The N-bit is set if the quotient is negative.
 The Z-bit is set if the quotient is zero.
-The V- bit is set if division overflow occurs (in which case the Z- and N- bits are undefined).
+The V-bit is set if division overflow occurs (in which case the Z- and N-bits are undefined).
 The C-bit is always cleared.

 ## Source operand addressing modes
 |Dn|An|(An)|(An)+|-(An)|(d,An)|(d,An,Xi)|ABS.W|ABS.L|(d,PC)|(d,PC,Xn)|imm|